AlmogBaku/AlmogBaku.github.io/_posts/2015-4-11-Building-REST-clients-for-AngularJS.md

 service `$resource`, and offered a better solution for building stable and standalone API service for your AngularJS project.

-In my opinion, using [Restangular](https://github.com/mgonto/restangular) is one of the best tools for building a REST client for an AngularJS project which is entirely separated from server(`client<>server`, like a hybrid applications, different servers, ionic projects, etc).
+In my opinion, using [Restangular](https://github.com/mgonto/restangular) is one of the best tools for building a REST client for an AngularJS project, which is entirely separated from server - `client<>server` approach: hybrid applications, different servers, ionic projects, etc.

 Here are the slides of my lecture: